I do hope nobody minds, but I thought that I might add one last element to this wargaming blog, an element ANY wargamer will appreciate...

 Surrounding the ones pictures to the left is my last trick for making barriers between fields; my hedges.
 Unlike the fences, the hedges and bushes are not secured or pinned in place.
 Instead I used carefully torn clumps of Woodland Scenics foliage (normally used for making trees) of a few different colors simply placed in a line.
 They are cheap, and they look awful nice for 15mm, both around fields, on the edges of woods, and wherever else you need to break up the green.

-Now, not all terrain on a wargames board is perfect for farming.
-I picked up a few large stone outcrops when I was last at Fall In for a good price.
+was last at Fall In for a good price.
 They are made of large pieces of bark secured to bases, which are then painted (black with a few progressively-lighter grey drybrushes) and flocked.
 They look good on the table and match well, and look particularly good in the forests, creating an almost Devils Den meets the Round Tops feeling.

 The last aspect of my terrain that I have not really done is using flock to disguise edges.
 Many people have boards that are a veritable carpet of flock, and this flock can be used to really nicely hide the edges of things such as fields.
 I have not used enough of this yet, but after I stain the table I will likely be using it more.